efeelize/eng/kaiyan/shopping/backpacking_tips.md

 # II.grammar
 # 1.when it comes to + noun/verb-ing
+> 1)"When it comes to" just means regarding or about.it doesn't have to be at the beginning every time.
+For example, I could have a friend who's really really smart, but he's a really bad when it comes to talking to people.
+Maybe he's really awkward.

-> We use "when it comes to" to introduce a new topic or a new aspect of a topic.
+> 2)We use "when it comes to" to introduce a new topic or a new aspect of a topic.
 It's similar to "regarding" or "in terms of" but it is much more casual.

 - 1. When it comes to playing basketball, he's the best I know.